twilio/terraform-provider-twilio/usage.md

 ### Specify an Edge Location

-You can define the [Edge](https://www.twilio.com/docs/global-infrastructure/edge-locations#public-edge-locations) and/or [Region](https://www.twilio.com/docs/global-infrastructure/edge-locations/legacy-regions) by setting the environment variables TWILIO_EDGE and/or TWILIO_REGION.
-However, the resource configuration in your Terraform configuration file take precedence.
+You can define the [Edge](https://www.twilio.com/docs/global-infrastructure/edge-locations#public-edge-locations) and/or [Region](https://www.twilio.com/docs/global-infrastructure/edge-locations/legacy-regions) by setting the environment variables `TWILIO_EDGE` and/or `TWILIO_REGION`.
+However, the resource configuration in your Terraform configuration file takes precedence.

 ```terraform
 provider "twilio" {